Mikadore/cpp-papers/partial-classes.md

 This is done to keep things explicit.
 We also introduce `//freestanding, delete`, to mean a declaration shall be deleted on freestanding.

+## On `std::visit`
+In this paper, we mark `std::visit` as freestanding, even though it is theoretically throwing.
+However, the conditions for `std::visit` to throw are as follows:

+> It is possible for a variant to hold no value if an exception is thrown during a type-changing assignment or emplacement.

+This means a variant will only throw on visit if a user type throws (library types don't throw on freestanding).
+In this case, `std::visit` throwing isn't a problem, since the user's code is already using, and (hopefully) handling exceptions.

+This however has the unfortunate side-effect that we need to keep `bad_variant_access` freestanding.

+## Notes on variant and value categories
+By getting rid of `std::get`, we force users to use `std::get_if`.
+Since `std::get_if` returns a pointer, once can only access the value of a variant by dereferencing said pointer, obtaining an lvalue, discarding the value category of the held object.
+This is unlikely to have an impact on application code, but might impact highly generic library code.

 # Justification for deletions
 Every deleted method is throwing.
 We omit `string_view`'s associated `operator<<` since we don't add `basic_ostream`.

 # Wording

+This paper's wording is based on the current working draft, [@N4878], and it assumes that the wording in [@P1642R5] has been applied.

 ## Change in [conventions]